compnerd/swift-build/docs/Windows.md

 #### Further requirements: CMake

 On Windows, the most convenient setup for building Swift projects currently involves the use of CMake.
 This requires CMake 3.15+ for Swift support.
-You can download CMake from <https://cmake.org/>.
+You can download CMake from [https://cmake.org](https://cmake.org/).

 #### Further requirements: ICU

-You will need the ICU libraries from <http://site.icu-project.org/>.
+You will need the ICU libraries from [ICU - International Components for Unicode](http://site.icu-project.org/).
 The nightlies are built against ICU 64.2 from the ICU project.
-You can download the binaries for that from http://download./files/icu4c/64.2/icu4c-64_2-Win64-MSVC2017.zip.
+You can download the binaries for that from [http://download./files/icu4c/64.2/icu4c-64_2-Win64-MSVC2017.zip](http://download./files/icu4c/64.2/icu4c-64_2-Win64-MSVC2017.zip).
 In these instructions we assume you rename the extracted ICU folder `icu4c-64_2-Win64-MSVC2017` to `icu-64.2` and move it to `C:\Library` and that you rename `bin64` to `bin`.
 The path to that `bin` should be added to the PATH environment variable.

 #### Building Swift code